Promises/ceres-mpqtool/README.md

 Creating a new archive from a directory `mydir` called `myarchive.mpq`:
 ```
-$ mpqtool new ./mydir myarhive.mpq
+$ mpqtool new ./mydir myarchive.mpq
 ```

 Listing all `.mdx` files present in an archive: